1170300504/CS224n-Winter-2022/README.md

   Jan.
 27, 2022 - a1 completed. a2 partially completed (up to problem f).

 ### Other Information
-I'm not a Stanford student! :) Absolutely no guarantee on the correctness of my answers.
+I'm not a Stanford student! :) The correctness of the answers is absolutely NOT guaranteed.
 ### My email: siyuanq4@illinois.edu